sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-unattendedjoin-identification-unsecurejoin.md

 <tbody>
 <tr class="odd">
 <td><p><strong>true</strong></p></td>
-<td><p>Adds the computer to the domain without requiring that [Domain](microsoft-windows-unattendedjoin-identification-credentials-domain.md), [Username](microsoft-windows-unattendedjoin-identification-credentials-username.md), and [Password](microsoft-windows-unattendedjoin-identification-credentials-password.md) are specified in the Credentials section for authentication to the domain during the domain join process.</p></td>
+<td><p>Adds the computer to the domain without requiring that <a href="microsoft-windows-unattendedjoin-identification-credentials-domain.md" data-raw-source="[Domain](microsoft-windows-unattendedjoin-identification-credentials-domain.md)">Domain</a>, <a href="microsoft-windows-unattendedjoin-identification-credentials-username.md" data-raw-source="[Username](microsoft-windows-unattendedjoin-identification-credentials-username.md)">Username</a>, and <a href="microsoft-windows-unattendedjoin-identification-credentials-password.md" data-raw-source="[Password](microsoft-windows-unattendedjoin-identification-credentials-password.md)">Password</a> are specified in the Credentials section for authentication to the domain during the domain join process.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>false</strong></p></td>
-<td><p>Requires that a valid [Domain](microsoft-windows-unattendedjoin-identification-credentials-domain.md), [Username](microsoft-windows-unattendedjoin-identification-credentials-username.md), and [Password](microsoft-windows-unattendedjoin-identification-credentials-password.md) are specified in the [Credentials](microsoft-windows-unattendedjoin-identification-credentials.md) section for authentication to the domain during the domain join process.
+<td><p>Requires that a valid <a href="microsoft-windows-unattendedjoin-identification-credentials-domain.md" data-raw-source="[Domain](microsoft-windows-unattendedjoin-identification-credentials-domain.md)">Domain</a>, <a href="microsoft-windows-unattendedjoin-identification-credentials-username.md" data-raw-source="[Username](microsoft-windows-unattendedjoin-identification-credentials-username.md)">Username</a>, and <a href="microsoft-windows-unattendedjoin-identification-credentials-password.md" data-raw-source="[Password](microsoft-windows-unattendedjoin-identification-credentials-password.md)">Password</a> are specified in the <a href="microsoft-windows-unattendedjoin-identification-credentials.md" data-raw-source="[Credentials](microsoft-windows-unattendedjoin-identification-credentials.md)">Credentials</a> section for authentication to the domain during the domain join process.
 This is the default value.</p></td>
 </tr>
 </tbody>
 </table>

 **Note**
 [Domain](microsoft-windows-unattendedjoin-identification-credentials-domain.md), [Username](microsoft-windows-unattendedjoin-identification-credentials-username.md), and [Password](microsoft-windows-unattendedjoin-identification-credentials-password.md) must not be specified in the Credentials section if `UnsecureJoin` is set to true.

 ## Valid Configuration Passes